ankane/pgslice/README.md

 gem specific_install ankane/pgslice
 ```

+## TODO

+- Command to sync index changes with partitions
+- Disable indexing for faster `fill`

 ## Contributing

 Everyone is encouraged to help improve this project.
 Here are a few ways you can help: